This post may contain affiliate links.

 3. Easy access in and out of the RV

 Back in 2015, Duke was having issues with his hind legs, and Leo was no great fan of stairs.
-The entrance had to be wide enough for us to walk alongside Duke to help him in.
-(We used a dog harness to help us with this process.)
+The entrance had to be wide enough for us to walk alongside Duke to help him in but also allow Leo to run up without tripping (We used a dog harness to help us with Duke).
 While shopping, we were careful to note the number of steps to get in and out of the RV.

 4. No floor to ceiling windows